Developing in C on the AVR ATmega328P: Frequently Asked Questions (FAQ)

 What is the difference between a code editor and an Integrated Development Environment (IDE)?

 A: A code editor provides the fundamental tasks to developing code.
 It may also offer a console to perform a limited number of terminal tasks.
-It’s principal function is to edit software.
+It’s principal function is to edit software, however, it will add the ability to build the software along uploading the hex file to an embedded microcontroller.
+Both Sublime Text and VS Code excel in these capabilities.

-The IDE will add additional capabilities to the code editor.
-It will add the ability to build the software along with an integrated approach to catching and fixing the errors found while building.
-It also has integrated capabilities in uploading and debugging the software.
+The IDE will add additional abilities to the code editor.
+Specifically, it adds sophisticated debugging and professional extensions.
 While all of this integration is valuable, it comes at a cost of complexity.
 Configuring and using an IDE properly requires significant knowledge of the desired language, development environment and IDE capabilities.
-Its best to learn how to edit, build, upload and debug software as separate tasks before attempting to do so in a complex, integrated environment.

 What is the best way to get the Lab content?